-This is the initial public offering of shares of common stock of Silverback Therapeutics, Inc. We are offering 6,950,000 shares of our common stock.
+This is the initial public offering of shares of common stock of Silverback Therapeutics, Inc. We are offering 11,500,000 shares of our common stock.

 Prior to this offering, there has been no public market for our common stock.
-We currently expect the initial public offering price will be between \$17.00 and \$19.00 per share of our common stock.
+The initial public offering price is \$21.00 per share of our common stock.

-We have applied to list our common stock on the Nasdaq Global Market under the symbol "SBTX."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "SBTX."